I’ve been thinking a lot about rule breaking recently. Not in the break the law sense, but in the breaking the perceived wisdom sense.

 I created lipstick ideas for The Body Shop.
 Not a planet-saving idea.
 But sometimes it saved a person’s day from feeling rubbish, to allow them to save their own bit of their own planet, big or small.
 It was still only lipstick but made in ways to hopefully make the customer feel good, wearing it or buying it.

 Bray’s Cottage makes the best pork pies in the world.
 They save their fans from mundane, awful, mass-produced pork pies.
 Gower Cottage does the same with brownies.
-Richard Budd does the same with photography, saving businesses from dull, stock photographs (check back later this week for a great interview with him).
+Richard Budd does the same with photography, saving businesses from dull, stock photographs.

 You can still have your own cause, or it can be a big cause.
 Or it can be your slant on the big cause.
 It’s your rebellion.